 Aquatics Exercise for Seniors

-Are you looking to improve your muscular, cardiovascular strength and endurance without jumping, running, or swimming?
-Eliminate joint aches and pains, improve balance and flexibility, and minimize your chances of falling.
-Candice Kaup, who has a Masters Degree in Exercise, Fitness, and Health Promotion, can address other physical-related problems.
+Improve muscular and cardiovascular strength and endurance without jumping, running, or swimming.
+Eliminate joint aches, improve balance and minimize chances of falling.
 Email email@example.com or call 703.863.1898 if you have any questions.
 No previous exercise experience required.
 Instructor Candice Kaup, M.S.

 Mi Ki Do Fitness Self Defense

-Confused about all the technology options?
-Delve into cell / smart phones, social media (Facebook, etc.), computers and gaming systems to keep you active.
-Discover interesting websites to make your life easier and save you money.
-Other topics include GPS and mapping technology, great travel and digital coupon websites, Skype / Webcam technology, the latest from Microsoft, Google and much more!
-Instructor Andy Livingston.
+Confused about technology?
+Delve into cell / smart phones, social media (Facebook, etc.), computers and gaming to keep active.
+Discover websites to make life easier and save money.
+Explore GPS and mapping technology, travel and digital coupon websites, Skype / Webcam technology, the latest from Microsoft, Google and more!

 BACK TO TOP

 Power-Plus Clubs are ongoing, and are free unless otherwise noted.
 City Residents only.
 For more information and to confirm activity, contact the recreation center where the club is located.
 Recreation Center ID cards are required (provided free with proper proof of City residency).

 - Charles Houston Recreation Center, 901 Wythe St., 703.746.5552

 - Chinquapin Park Recreation Center & Aquatics Facility, 3210 King St., 703.746.5553

 - Cora Kelly Recreation Center, 25 W. Reed Ave., 703.746.5554